 2. One month after joining the Fellowship, members shall have the right to vote on business at meetings of the Fellowship.
 Members who do not yet have voting rights may not be counted in a quorum.

 3. The Membership Roll shall be revised annually by a committee consisting of the Chairman of the Membership Committee, the Secretary and the Treasurer.
 The Committee shall report at the Fall Business Meeting.
-Persons who have neither participated in nor pledged to the Fellowship for one year shall be considered inactive and non-voting members.
+Persons who have not made a donation of record to the Fellowship for one year shall be considered inactive and non-voting members.
 Inactive members may be removed from the membership rolls if, after one (1) year of inactive status, they do not respond within one month to a written request for contact with the Fellowship.

 4. Members may be suspended for cause by the executive board.
 In cases of exceptional gravity a member may be expelled by three-fourths (3/4) vote of the membership.
 “For cause” means for any behavior of such member disruptive to the purposes and missions of the Fellowship.

 The Fellowship shall be a member of the Unitarian Universalist Association of Congregations and of the Southwestern District.
 It is the intent of the Fellowship to make annual financial contributions equal to its full shares as determined by the Association and the District.